krober10nd/SeismicMesh/docs/source/usrman/install.rst

     If you do not have administrative rights on your system, add the flag ``--user`` to the command above.

 .. warning ::
-    The preferred method of installation is: pip install SeismicMesh
+    With this said, the preferred method of installation using pypi: pip install SeismicMesh

 Testing
 -------